Pajn/ElasticDart/README.md

 [![Coverage Status](https://coveralls.io/repos/Pajn/ElasticDart/badge.svg)](https://coveralls.io/r/Pajn/ElasticDart)

 An Elasticsearch connector for Dart.
-Currently it features a thin wrapper around the REST API for indexing and querying.
+Includes both a thin wrapper around the REST API for indexing and querying and a [Warehouse][] companion adapter for easily adding search and ranking to repositories.

 ## Usage
 A simple usage example: